haochend413/CS-128H-Final/RUN.md

 ## Set up the project

-Make sure rust and cargo are installed.
+Make sure rust and cargo are installed on your system.
 You can check with:

 ```bash
 rustc --version